 Brands invest tremendous resources into getting their marketing, products, and packaging just right.
 But once their products hit a reseller’s shelf, they’re at the mercy of a store’s sales associates.
 A poor interaction with a rep may lose the sale or worse, damage a consumer’s image of a brand thereby reducing the chances of a future sale.

-A direct-to-consumer model gives brands more control over the experience.
+A direct-to-consumer model gives brands more control over the customer experience.

 Brands Have More Control Over Customer Data